everydotorg/charity-api-docs/docs/endpoints/nonprofits.md

 ## Authentication

-All nonprofit search endpoints should be authenticated with your [public key](./authentication#public-keys).
+All nonprofits endpoints should be authenticated with your [public key](./authentication#public-keys).

 ## Endpoint reference